 AUGUST AT CLUNY

 August is generally a very lush month with fewer flowers in the woodland.
 The transition from summer to autumn becomes apparent with leaves and berries gradually turning colour.
 Seed heads and berries of many plants are left to self-seed within the garden and to provide interest as well as food for wildlife.
 We also collect seed for sale later in the year – essential income over the winter.
 Please do not pick anything, thank you.
-Be aware that many plants are highly poisonous others can cause an allergic reaction.
+Be aware that some plants are highly poisonous others can cause an allergic reaction.

 LILIUMS, COLCHICUMS & CYCLAMEN & PRATIA